 A user's language preference can be set in the following ways:

 - Agents can set their own language preference by editing their profile.

 - Agents with user management permission can set a user's language preference.

 - You can set a user's language with the Set requester's language action, which is available in automations and triggers.

-For unregistered end-users (those who do not yet have an account in your Zendesk, or registered users who are not logged in), the language can be detected in several ways:
+For unregistered end-users (those who do not yet have an account) or registered users who are not logged in, the language can be detected in several ways:

-- Help Center: When an unregistered end-user has selected a language in the Help Center menu bar, the support request submit form, like the rest of the Help Center or Web portal, is set to that language.
+- Help Center: When an unregistered end-user has selected a language in the Help Center menu bar, the support request submit form, like the rest of the Help Center, is set to that language.
 Then, when the end-user submits a support request, the language is identified and their profile is flagged with the language.

 - Web Widget: Zendesk can detect a user's preferred language from their Web browser preference setting.
 The accept-language header, which is passed via HTTP, contains information about the user's language preference.
 If that is present, the language can be detected.